 The plan contains procedures for notifying facilities, agencies, and personnel of the location of an aircraft accident on the aerodrome, the number of persons involved, and any other necessary information as soon as it is available.
 At the discretion of the AI, conduct a communications test of the emergency plan notification procedures of mutual aid agencies to evaluate the timeliness and telephone numbers listed in the emergency plan and contact the mutual aid agency listed to verify telephone number currency.

-If applicable, the AEP address water rescue provisions, to the extent practicable.
-Significant bodies of water or marsh lands are considered adjacent to the aerodrome if they are under the approach/departure flight paths, out to the “final approach fix” on runways with published approaches.
-If an aerodrome operator cannot obtain cooperation from other jurisdictions concerning water rescue provisions “to the extent practicable”, documentation demonstrating that a reasonable attempt was made shall be maintained in the manual.
+[Water rescue – to be developed]

 All aerodrome personnel having duties and responsibilities under the AEP are familiar with their assignments and are properly trained.
 Randomly questions personnel in the AEP to determine validity of the training programme and to ensure that all aerodrome personnel having duties and responsibilities under the plan are familiar with their assignments and are properly trained.
 Testing, written or oral may be used if determined to be necessary by the AI.

 The AEP is reviewed with all participating agencies in the preceding 12 months.
-An annual review of the AEP may consist of the aerodrome operator conducting a tabletop exercise or a review meeting with a representative of each of the agencies with which the plan was coordinated or after an full-scale or partial emergency has been carried out.
+An annual review of the AEP may consist of the aerodrome operator conducting a tabletop exercise or a review meeting with a representative of each of the agencies with which the plan was coordinated or after a full-scale or partial emergency has been carried out.
 Look for letters addressing tabletop exercise, Full-scale and partial exercises AEP review meetings and AEP revisions.
 During pre-inspection preparation, look for letters concerning annual review in the aerodrome files.

 The aerodrome operator has conducted a full scale exercise of its AEP in the preceding 2 years.